maxinuss/bike-test-project/README.md

 # bike-test-project

 #### Folder structure
-This project is built using a DDD approach.
+This project is built using Docker and PHP 7.2 with a DDD approach.
 This leads to three main folders: (https://en.wikipedia.org/wiki/Domain-driven_design)
 * *Application*: services to interact with the domain of the application.
 * *Domain*: entities, domain exceptions and interfaces to handle domain layer.